younas1011/ML-Project-Collection/Rock_vs_Mine_Project/README.md

 ## How to run
 * Make sure the dataset file is available
-* Install required libraries
+* Install required libraries:
--- pip install numpy pandas scikit-learn
+pip install numpy pandas scikit-learn
 * Run the script in your environment